supernova4869/s_mmpbsa/docs/README_DOCS.md

 This documentation contains the following main sections:

 - **Homepage**: Project overview and main feature introduction
-- **Introduction**: Basic principles of the MM/PB-SA method and advantages of s_mmpbsa
+- **Introduction**: Basic principles of the MM-PBSA method and advantages of s_mmpbsa
 - **Installation**: System requirements and installation steps
 - **Quick Start**: Basic usage流程 and examples
 - **Usage Guide**: Detailed feature descriptions and parameter settings